 • Platform classes are loaded by the bootstrap class loader

-• Classes from application are loaded by the system class loader (AppClassLoader)
+• Classes from the application are loaded by the system class loader (AppClassLoader)

 • Application classes may create user-defined class loaders